-Join Sean Adams for an in-depth discussion in this video Business cards, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Business cards, part of Layout and Composition: Marketing Collateral.

 …Whether you are a design student just starting out or have been doing…this for a long time, somebody has asked you to design a business card.…As ubiquitous and common as they are, they are…the most challenging item that we have to design.…There are, of course, many places where someone…can have 500 business cards printed for practically nothing.…These are off the shelf, using a…set template and not particularly quality materials.…This may save time and money, but there couldn't…be a more critical item that says who you are.…